95348953489345893524897/pvprepo/information/movement.md

 The blue line is the tangent of the bounding box.

 <br/>

-An important step to BBT is that you **cannot** let the prop collide with the wheel itself. <br/>
+An important step to BBT is that you **cannot** let the prop collide with the wheel or Jeep itself.
+It is only brushing against the bounding box, not the collision box <br/>
 There is a small window betweeen
 <img width="305" height="179" alt="image" src="https://github.com/user-attachments/assets/828679eb-ebef-4cd1-92c8-67c0a983f134" /> <br/>
-Diagram of what the collision box probably looks like
+Drawing of what the collision box probably looks like

 <img width="344" height="233" alt="image" src="https://github.com/user-attachments/assets/c1e921cf-1e5d-424a-b464-4901496b3e82" /> <br/>